Myanmar protesters back on streets despite police violence

 Myanmar protesters back on streets despite police violenceNew

-YANGON, Myanmar (AP) — Crowds demonstrating against the military takeover in Myanmar have again defied a ban on protests even after security forces ratcheted up the use of force against them and raided the headquarters of the political party of ousted leader Aung San Suu Kyi.
-Fresh protests are reported Wednesday in Yangon and Mandalay, the country’s two biggest cities, as well as the capital Naypyitaw and elsewhere.
-The protesters are demanding that power be restored to Suu Kyi.
-They’re also seeking freedom for her and other governing party members since the military detained them after blocking the new session of Parliament on February 1.
-The growing rallies and the junta’s latest raid suggest there is little room for reconciliation.
+YANGON, Myanmar (AP) — Large crowds protesting the military takeover in Myanmar have again defied a ban on rallies even after security forces ratcheted up the use of force against them and raided the headquarters of the political party of ousted leader Aung San Suu Kyi.
+Witnesses estimated tens of thousands turned out in Yangon and Mandalay, the country’s biggest cities.
+Rallies also took place in the capital Naypyitaw and elsewhere.
+The protesters demand power be restored to Suu Kyi.
+They’re also seeking freedom for her and other governing party members since the military detained them Feb.
+1. U.S. President Joe Biden said he was issuing an executive order to prevent Myanmar’s generals from accessing $1 billion in assets in the U.S.